-In this study, we investigated the performance of low-pass WGBS in cfDNA methylation profiling and HCC prediction.
-We systemically collected the most comprehensive HBV intergration regions (N=6,072) and explored the DNA methylation state around HBV integration regions (MethylHBV) of HCC patients.
-We evaluated the minimum sequencing depth for long-range methylation flanking 5kb of reported HBV integration sites (MethylHBV5K) and provided the landscapes of low-pass WGBS in healthy individuals, cirrhosis, hepatitis and HCC patients.
-Finally, we proposed methylation around HBV-integration regions and specifically hypo-methylated regions with length larger than 1Mb carry utility to predict HCC from non-HCC samples.
+In this study, we investigated of cfDNA methylation profiling at low-pass WGBS and the performance of HCC prediction.
+We systemically collected the most comprehensive HBV intergration sites (N=6,072) and explored the DNA methylation state around HBV integration regions of HCC patients.
+We evaluated the minimum sequencing depth for long-range methylation around reported HBV integration sites and provided the landscapes of low-pass WGBS in healthy individuals, cirrhosis, hepatitis and HCC patients.
+Finally, we proposed DNA methylation around HBV-integration regions carry utility to predict HCC from non-HCC samples.

 Results